TresAmigosSD/SMV/docs/FAQ.md

 SMV could help Data Engineers on:
 * A very simple modularized framework for data ETL and manipulation
-* Similar concepts of data manipulation as table operations and queries in DW
+* Similar concepts of data manipulation as table operations and queries in Data Warehouse
 * Software development style code management and more importantly data management
-* Obvious variable creation functions and syntax to capture the intend instead of implementation details.
+* Obvious variable creation functions and syntax to capture the intention instead of implementation details.
 Easy to share with non-technical people
 * SmvModule management with meta data to easily visualize, analyze and optimize data flow

 SMV could help Data Scientists on:
-* Simple variable creating functions and languages which translate the intend or meaning of the variable logic, instead of spend time of figuring out how to implement a logic
+* Simple variable creating functions and languages which translate the intention or meaning of the variable logic, instead of spend time of figuring out how to implement a logic
 * Utilize the power of Spark without very deep knowledge of how Spark core or